Boyuan-Shi-0607/Greedy_Cross_CPP/README.md

-Implementation of greedy-cross algorithm in c++.
+Implementation of greedy-cross algorithm in C++.

 A brief introduction is in `introduction.pdf`